Optimization using MATLAB

 socConstraints = secondordercone(A,-b,gamma,-d);

-Note that variable notations are changed in the way MATLAB documentation defines them.
-Also, note the signs of $b_i$ and $d_i$ are flipped due to the way MATLAB defines the SOCP problem, refer
+Note that the variable notations are adapted to align with how MATLAB’s documentation defines them.
+Additionally, the signs of $b_i$ and $d_i$ are flipped due to the way MATLAB formulates the SOCP problem constraints.
+For a detailed reference on these conventions, please refer

 % Defining parameters to store SOCP parameters